 But wait—there’s more!

-You also cannot safely alter any shared (e.g. global) data, with one notable exception: variables that are declared to be of storage class and type volatile sig_atomic_t.
+You also cannot safely alter any shared (e.g. global) data, with one notable exception: variables that are declared to be of storage class and type volatile sig_atomic_t

-Here’s an example that handles SIGUSR1 by setting a global flag, which is then examined in the main loop to see if the handler was called.
-This is sigusr.c5:
+by setting a global flag, which is then examined in the main loop to see if the handler was called.
+This is sigusr.c

 #include <stdio.h>